VisLab/EEG-Blinks/README.md

 independent components that are not eye-related.
 Kay Robbins of UTSA maintains BLINKER.

 ### Releases
-1.0.1  Implemented combine-by-subject and date for determining max distributions
+1.0.1  2/22/2017 Implemented combine-by-subject and date for determining max distributions 1.0.2  3/9/2017 Implemented insertion of blink events into EEG structure

 ### Support
 This research was sponsored by the Army Research Laboratory and was